benmvp/slides/2023/seattlejs/nextjs.md

 - So if you get the slides you can click through to all of these resources
 - The first is actually a blog I wrote about this topic a few years ago now
 - The rest are guides and docs for the official Next.js site
+  - "On-demand incremental static rengeration" is like ISR, but with a sort of webhook
 - You may want to check out the "client & server components" one
   - Next 13 opens up even more flexibility and performance in how pages are rendered